ilesinge/scuttloid/README.md

 Scuttloid
 =========

 Scuttloid is a [Semantic Scuttle](https://github.com/cweiske/SemanticScuttle) Android app.

 It is also compatible with [Memor](https://github.com/ilesinge/memor), as it partially implements the Semantic Scuttle API.

-Latest stable version available on [F-Droid](http://f-droid.org/repository/browse/?fdid=gr.ndre.scuttloid).
+The latest stable version is available on [F-Droid](http://f-droid.org/repository/browse/?fdid=gr.ndre.scuttloid).

 **Features:**